 |---|---|---|

-Specificity | Names the domain (data quality validation) and specific tools (Great Expectations, dbt tests, data contracts), but doesn't list multiple concrete actions beyond 'implement', 'building', and 'establishing'.
+Specificity | Names the domain (data quality validation) and specific tools (Great Expectations, dbt tests, data contracts), but doesn't list multiple concrete actions beyond 'implement' and 'building/establishing'.
 It could be more specific about what actions are performed (e.g., 'create expectation suites, write dbt schema tests, define contract schemas'). | 2 / 3 |

-Completeness | Clearly answers both 'what' (implement data quality validation with Great Expectations, dbt tests, and data contracts) and 'when' (explicit 'Use when' clause covering building pipelines, implementing validation rules, or establishing data contracts). | 3 / 3 |
+Completeness | Clearly answers both 'what' (implement data quality validation with Great Expectations, dbt tests, and data contracts) and 'when' (Use when building data quality pipelines, implementing validation rules, or establishing data contracts) with an explicit 'Use when...' clause. | 3 / 3 |

 Trigger Term Quality | Includes strong natural keywords users would say: 'data quality', 'Great Expectations', 'dbt tests', 'data contracts', 'validation rules', 'data quality pipelines'.
 These are terms a user working in this domain would naturally use. | 3 / 3 |

 Distinctiveness Conflict Risk | The combination of Great Expectations, dbt tests, and data contracts creates a very specific niche.
-These are distinct tools and concepts that are unlikely to overlap with other skills, making this clearly distinguishable. | 3 / 3 |
+This is unlikely to conflict with general data engineering or testing skills due to the specific tooling and domain focus. | 3 / 3 |

 Total | 11 / 12 Passed |